cfrco/pyse/README.md

-# pyse - An quite Python Stream Editor
+# pyse - An quite easy Python Stream Editor

 ## Motivation
 `sed` is a famous stream editor.
 But I'm not familiar with it.
 You need to remember some detail of it.
 Or, you couldn't use it.